ghiknt/website-whk-name/content/index.md

 ---
-title: Home
+title: WHK's Thoughts
-summary: My central site for things I am working on and thinking about.
+summary: My central site for things I am working on and thinking about no matter how trivial
 type: article
 license: ccbysa
 author: